Collections

 How do we know in decisions like these, that we are on the right track?

 For me, the recognition came quickly.
 Reading an article for my first course assignment, I immediately understood why God had guided me to this program of study.
-The article focused on the Image of God, and I could see how a distorted understanding of God can quietly wound a person’s inner life, relationships, and faith.
+The article focused on the God Image, and I could see how a distorted understanding of God can quietly wound a person’s inner life, relationships, and faith.
 My passion had always been in helping people heal, and in that moment, I realized my true calling was toward spiritual health.2

 Today we ponder Another—who eagerly waited at the threshold of becoming—a Light we can trust to illumine our path and guide our own unfolding.

-Inspired by this personal journey, in the new year we will begin a series exploring the Image of God.
+Inspired by this personal journey, in the new year we will begin a series exploring the God Image.
 To stay connected and to be notified when these articles are released, you are welcome to click here.

 1Peter van Breeman, The God of Our Deepest Longing, Seven Biblical Meditations (Notre Dame, IN: Ave Maria Press, 2009), trans.
 Peter Heinegg, 3.